SECTION 9040 - EROSION AND SEDIMENT CONTROL

 3. When allowed by the Engineer, the existing silt fence may be left in place and the accumulated sediment removed to the original ground line and within 6 inches of the silt fence.
 Carefully inspect the existing silt fence for structural integrity and signs of undermining.
 Make any necessary repairs.

-A. Install a stabilized construction entrance at all locations where construction traffic leaving the site presents the potential for sediment track-out.
+A. Install a stabilized construction exit at all locations where construction traffic leaving the site presents the potential for sediment track-out.

 B. Remove vegetation and excavate soft soils from entrance area.
-Thoroughly compact subgrade prior to placing stone.
+Thoroughly compact subgrade prior to placing stone or manufactured pad.

 C. Install culvert under entrance if necessary to maintain drainage.